 The Board has issued instructions for the CEO.
 The CEO, in cooperation with the Board Chair, prepares matters for consideration by the Board.
 During the preparation and presentation of such matters, the emphasis must be on providing the Board with a satisfactory basis for making decisions.
 The Board regularly evaluates the achievement of sectoral policy objectives and whether they are being achieved in a sustainable, responsible, and effective manner.

-The Board has established an audit committee and a remuneration committee.
 More information is provided about these in sections 10 and 12, respectively.

 Risk management and internal control